kushagramahajan/kushagramahajan.github.io/content/pages/about.md

 Title: About Me

 I am currently working at <a href="https://www.tcs.com/research-and-innovation">TCS Research and Innovation Labs</a> as Machine Learning Researcher.
 I am a part of the Computer Vision research group, working on the visual analysis of documents.
-I completed my <a href="https://en.wikipedia.org/wiki/Bachelor_of_Technology">Bachelor of Technology</a> in Computer Science and Engineering from <a href="https://iiitd.ac.in/">Indraprastha Institute of Information Technology Delhi (IIIT Delhi), India</a>.
+I completed my <a href="https://en.wikipedia.org/wiki/Bachelor_of_Technology">Bachelor of Technology</a> in Computer Science from <a href="https://iiitd.ac.in/">Indraprastha Institute of Information Technology Delhi (IIIT Delhi), India</a>.
 My research interests are in Computer Vision, Machine Learning and Deep Learning.
 <br>

 My CV can be found [here](http://kushagramahajan.me/cv.pdf "Kushagra's CV").